Posted 03.06.2020 by Josh Krakauer

-For less than that amount, you can outsource your social media work to an agency that has a team of dedicated professionals who can help drive results.
+Alternatively, you can outsource social media marketing services to an agency that has a team of dedicated professionals who can help drive results.
 This can save you even more time and money when you consider the cost of onboarding and training a dedicated manager.

 If you do decide to go with an agency, you’ll be in good company.
 According to the previously mentioned CMO survey, nearly ¼ of all social media is conducted by third-party agencies.

-This is a part of a growing trend that’s predicted to grow into the future.
+This is a trend that’s predicted to grow in the future.
 In fact, reliance on outside agencies to conduct social media is the highest it’s been in five years.
-If that sounds like something you’re interested, we want to help.
+If that sounds like something you’re interested in, we want to help.
 Sign up today for a free discovery session with Sculpt.

 Our team will talk with you and assess what your brand needs from social media.
 Even if you decide you don’t want to work with us, you’ll walk away with 3 – 5 action items that’ll help drive social media across the customer journey for free.